mkqueenan/take-home/sentencesearch/docs/README.md

 I use Homebrew exclusively as my package manager on my dev machines and would encourage you to do the same.

-If that doesn't resolve the issue.
-Please contact me at kevin@queenan.dev or 817-751-5448 and I'll gladly assist.
+If that doesn't resolve the issue, please contact me at kevin@queenan.dev and I'll gladly assist.

 ## Author